AseelSeef/ship-engine-anomaly-detection/README.md

 ## 📉 Visualization
 - PCA used for 2D projection of high-dimensional data
-- Clear separation between normal and anomalous points
+- Significant overlap between normal and anomalous points
-- Boxplots and histograms confirm feature-level outliers
+- No clear clustering or separation observed
+- Only a small number of extreme outliers are visually distinguishable

 ---